 Advice on how ads and placements can be specifically tailored to support ABM programs or to reach specific stages of the funnel.

 B2B marketers now face digital challenges that simply didn’t exist a few years ago.
 These days, we can’t just meet the needs of our customers.
 We must anticipate their needs before they engage with us and exceed their expectations with the help of automation and other digital technologies.

-Join Maureen Maggioni of Salesforce as she dive into the latest industry reports to understand the data and trends shaping the B2B marketing industry today.
+Join Maureen Maggioni of Salesforce as she dives into the latest industry reports to understand the data and trends shaping the B2B marketing industry today.

 ABM is the B2B marketing strategy that seems to be everywhere these days.
 Since it first came on the scene, it’s caught on like wildfire and helped many businesses transform their sales and marketing.
 But, simply following an ABM strategy isn’t going to drive revenue on its own.
 It might get the job done on a basic level, but it won’t help you knock your goals out of the park.

 There’s perhaps no one more passionate and knowledgeable about ABM than Terminus Co-Founder & Chief Evangelist Sangram Vajre.
 And in this session, Sangram will help attendees understand exactly what it takes to succeed with ABM today.

 Multiple use cases of handpicked, real ABM practitioners.
 Attendees will see the curtain pulled back and understand the exact steps these individuals have taken with ABM to experience wild success.

 Once an opportunity reaches SQL status, most sales organizations have a pretty clear mantra for their marketing cohorts: "Speak only when spoken to."
 As sales reps take their leads and ride off into the field, marketers try to uncover the next SQL opportunity to toss over the fence.
 Dave Bruno, Marketing Director at Aptos, is trying to change all that by building a bridge between marketing and the deal.